toolness/badgepad/README.md

 ### Building Static Files

 All that's left is to build some JSON files and HTML pages and deploy them to the Web.
-You can do this by running:
+Build everything by running:

 ```
 $ badgepad build